department-of-veterans-affairs/va.gov-team/products/caregivers/Meeting Notes/8-05-2022 CG Stakeholder Touchbase.md

      - We don't have to be stringent
      - We can look at any POA that a Veteran has in place
      - We can remove the medical references on the form - meet next week on it
-- SOP Review
+- SOP Review - suggestions from the audience
-     - Add encrypted to SOP
+     - Add a note that the PDF being emailed will be encrypted
      - Add maintenance window banner to stop apps coming thru until resolution
-     - Define Catastrophic (is this a communication fail?, can a portion fail and portion go thru?)
+          - This can be done on a case by case basis
-     - implement an earlier alert to start investigation prior to calling it catastrophic
+     - Look into implementing an earlier alert to start investigation prior to calling it catastrophic
 - Mulesoft - Single Payload API
      - Available 8/25
      - To test now (before 8/25), will need to use Dev environments